eigenbom/notgdc2017/README.md

 ## #NotGDC 2017

-Here is a collection of short non-talks for the [#NotGDC non-conference](https://twitter.com/eigenbom/status/835673367424315393).
+Here is a collection of short non-talks for the [#NotGDC non-conference](https://twitter.com/eigenbom/status/835673367424315393) that ran in 2017.
+Submissions are closed.
+Follow me on ([@eigenbom](https://twitter.com/eigenbom)) for future non-conferences.

-Everyone is welcome and encouraged to submit something.
-A non-talk can be anything game development related, for example:

-- Some rough notes on a recent thought you've had;
-- A detailed article about a technical concept;
-- Some sketches for a game idea you might work on; or
-- A video or podcast ranting about fake gamedev and other amazing topics.

-Share you submission on twitter with the #NotGDC hashtag and CC me ([@eigenbom](https://twitter.com/eigenbom)).
-Submissions are open while GDC is running.

-### The Non-Talks

 - [Rapid Fire Session](https://twitter.com/eigenbom/status/836364085692260352) - A twitter thread with great gamedev tips!
 - [Dynamic vs Static Procedural Generation](https://medium.com/@eigenbom/dynamic-vs-static-procedural-generation-ed3e7a7a68a3#.gcktnmuqm) by [@eigenbom](https://twitter.com/eigenbom)